-At Siili, the CEO and the company’s Board of Directors are responsible for investor relations and compliance with securities markets legislation.
-The CEO is responsible for supervising and interpreting Siili’s disclosure policy.
-The CEO or a person appointed by the CEO provides further instructions on the practical implementation of the disclosure policy, as necessary.
+At Siili, investor relations and compliance with securities market regulation are the responsibility of the Chief Exective Officer and the Board of Directors of the Company.
+The CEO is responsible for monitoring compliance with the Disclosure Policy and its interpretation.
+The Chief Executive Officer or a person designated by the CEO provides further guidance on the practical implementation of the Disclosure Policy when necessary.

-The Group’s CEO is the person who mainly provides statements in interviews and meetings concerning Siili.
-Other representatives of Siili may also participate in events and meetings at the CEO’s request.
+The primary spokesperson for Siili in interviews and meetings is the Chief Executive Officer of the Company.
+Other representatives of Siili may also attend investor events and meetings at the CEO’s request.

-The announcements published by Siili are divided into two categories: stock exchange releases and press releases.
-In addition, Siili publishes on its website articles and references that may be of interest to the company’s stakeholders.
+Siili issues two types of releases: stock exchange releases and press releases.
+In addition, Siili publishes on its website articles and references which may be of interest to the Company's stakeholders.

 Stock exchange releases

-- Financial reports and business reviews every six months
+- Financial reports and business reviews on a half-yearly basis

 - Significant changes in strategy

-- Significant changes in the company’s financial or general future outlook
+- Significant changes in the Company’s financial and general future prospects

-- Significant orders received and agreements concluded by Group undertakings
+- Significant orders and agreements received by group companies

-- Significant acquisitions, corporate divestments and establishing of joint ventures
+- Significant business acquisitions, divestments and new joint ventures

-- Changes to the Group's Board of Directors and Management Team
+- Changes in the composition of the Group's Board of Directors and Management Team

 - Change of auditors

-- Circumstances that have a significant effect on financial performance
+- Events with a significant impact on the Company’s financial performance

-- Other issues to be disclosed in a stock exchange release in accordance with the rules of Nasdaq Helsinki valid at the given time
+- Other matters requiring disclosure by way of a stock exchange release in accordance with the current rules of Nasdaq Helsinki

-Siili may also use press releases to disclose events related to its business operations.
-Press releases are used to disclose matters that do not meet the criteria for a stock exchange release but that are considered newsworthy or otherwise interesting to the company’s stakeholders.
-The company’s communications function is responsible for the publishing of press releases together with the person responsible for the function in question and the CEO.
+Siili may also choose to disclose developments concerning its business operations in press releases.
+Press releases will be used to disclose matters that do not require the issuance of a stock exchange release but which the Company considers newsworthy or otherwise of interest to the Company’s stakeholders.
+The Company’s communications is responsible for issuing press releases, together with the head of the operation concerned and the CEO.

-In addition to stock exchange releases and press releases, Siili publishes on its website topical news that provides current information concerning the Group to all stakeholders.
+In addition to stock exchange and press releases, Siili publishes current corporate news to all stakeholders on its website.

-Siili discloses, as soon as possible, all information that is inside information and thus estimated to have a considerable effect on the value of the company’s shares and other financial instruments.
-In addition to stock exchange releases and press releases, Siili's website www.siili.com/fi is the most important channel for publishing information concerning the company’s operations and finances.
+Siili discloses as fast as possible any information which is inside information and which is therefore considered likely to have a material effect on the value of the Company's share and other financial instruments.
+In addition to stock exchange and press releases, Siili's website at www.siili.com is the most important channel of publication of information on the Company's activities and financial performance.

-Siili publishes stock exchange releases and press releases through Nasdaq Helsinki and the major media establishments.
-All stock exchange releases and press releases are published simultaneously at Siili's website in Finnish.
+Siili publishes stock exchange and press releases through Nasdaq Helsinki and main media.
+All stock exchange and press releases are published simultaneously on Siili's website in Finnish and English.

-Individuals holding managerial positions at Siili (members of the Board of Directors, CEO and the Group's Management Team) and specific persons participating in the preparation of Siili’s financial reporting may not trade, during a 30-day period preceding the publishing of the company’s half-yearly report or financial statement release (a so-called closed window), with securities issued by the company or make specific other transactions related to the company’s financial instruments.
-The so-called closed window period ends at the end of the day on which a half-yearly report or financial statement release is published.
+Persons discharging managerial responsibilities at Siili (Members of the Board of Directors, Chief Executive Officer and the Group's Management Team) as well as certain persons participating in the preparation of Siili’s financial reporting may not trade in securities issued by the Company or conduct certain other transactions concerning financial instruments issued by the Company within 30 days preceding the disclosure of the Company's half-yearly report or financial statement release (so-called closed window).
+The so-called closed window ends after the publication date of the half-year report or financial statement release.

-If inside information concerning the company is provided to employees, the individuals in question will be informed that the company’s insider regulations also apply to them.
-Thereafter, they are entered on the company’s project-specific insider list.
+If inside information on the Company is given to members of the personnel, they will be informed that the Company's insider rules also apply to them.
+Thereafter, they are entered in the Company's project-specific insider register.